tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

       ))}
 ```

-- Note the rReact need for a unique `key` when producing lists like this
+- Note the React need for a unique `key` when producing lists like this
 - Also note the syntax for the use of an inline `style` - using a `class` for styling is generally preferred in React

 ---